Special Applications and Analyzer Ideas

 This analyzer also had a receipt printer and a serial output with data-logging software.

-Three-Channel Carbon Monoxide Analysis
+Three-Channel Carbon Dioxide Analysis

 Jan 2014 – People who research fire suppression systems are frequently interested in carbon dioxide (CO2) analysis.
 They may be using CO2 to blanket an area to stifle a fire.
 Or they may be burning something in a controlled environment and want to observe the effects.